 - First aid box - (always in the car)

-* In an effort to keep things simple, some of the above boxes have recently been combined into the Outwell Kitchen Storer.
+To keep things simple, some of the above boxes have been combined into the Outwell Kitchen Storer.

 So if you're starting to find all that camping gear overwhelming, find some boxes and get organised.
 Even cardboard boxes would be a start.